lidofinance/lido-oracle/README.md

     Where `{value}` is a private key of the Oracle member account.
 2. Run the container using the following command:
       ```bash
-      docker run --env-file .env --rm lidofinance/oracle:{tag} readiness
-      ```
-      If everything is ok, you will see that all required checks are passed.
-   Now you are able to run the oracle.
-3. Run the container using the following command:
-      ```bash
       docker run --env-file .env lidofinance/oracle:{tag} {type}
       ```
       Where